 Mix of Sun & Clouds Today, Snow Showers Possible

-BANGOR, Maine (WABI) - An upper level disturbance will cross the state this morning.
-This will give us a chance for some scattered snow showers mainly during the morning hours otherwise we’ll see a mix of sun and clouds today with highs running mainly in 30s.
-Wednesday will feature a mix of sun and clouds with temperatures very similar, in the low to mid 30s for much of the state.
-High pressure will move to our north and east for Thursday.
-Skies will be partly cloudy, highs will run in the 30s for most.
-A little more in the way of clouds expected Friday as an area of low pressure will move into the Great Lakes region.
-High temperatures will top out in the mid to upper 30s.
-At this point, Saturday looks unsettled.
-A mix of rain and snow looks like it will develop inland with rain along the coast.
-Eventually, the mix may transition to rain even across the north, this is something we will keep an eye on and provide updates as needed.
+BANGOR, Maine (WABI) - We’ll start our Tuesday with mostly cloudy skies and scattered snow showers as an upper level disturbance crosses the state.
+Snow showers may result in some slippery roads in a few spots for the morning commute so use caution on the roads.
+Otherwise the disturbance will move to our east later this morning taking the snow showers with it.
+Clouds will give way to some sunshine later this morning and into the afternoon.
+After a chilly start, temperatures will climb to the 30s for highs this afternoon.
+Skies will be partly cloudy tonight with lows dropping to the upper teens to mid-20s.

+Wednesday will feature a mix of sun and clouds with more clouds moving in later in the day as another disturbance approaches the region.
+Temperatures will be in the 30s for highs on Wednesday.
+The disturbance will cross the state Thursday giving us a mostly cloudy day.
+There is a slight chance we could see a rain or snow shower Thursday as the disturbance moves through.
+Thursday’s highs will be in the 30s to near 40°.
+Clouds will move in on Friday as our next storm system works toward the area.
+It looks like our next storm will bring snow and mix to northern areas Friday night and early Saturday with rain elsewhere.
+Any snow or mix across the north Saturday morning should transition to mainly rain as we head through the day Saturday.
+Rain will continue across the rest of the state.
+Temperatures on Saturday will range from the mid-30s to near 40° north and low to mid-40s elsewhere.
+Precipitation will wind down Saturday night followed by drier and brighter weather on Sunday.

 Today: Mix of sun and clouds.
-Snow showers possible, especially this morning..
-Highs in the 30s.
+Snow showers possible mainly this morning.
+Highs between 31°-38°.
 Light and variable wind.

-Wednesday: Mix of sun and clouds.
-Highs will run in the upper 20s to mid 30s.
+Wednesday: Mix of sun and clouds, more clouds arriving during the afternoon.
+Highs between 30°-37°.
+Light and variable wind.

-Thursday: Partly to mostly cloudy skies.
-Highs will top out in the 30s.
+Thursday: Partly to mostly cloudy.
+Highs in the 30s to near 40°.

 Copyright 2021 WABI.
 All rights reserved.